What Is Data Mining in Aviation SMS?

 - Cleaning data to remove duplicates or errant records;

 - Transforming the data into spreadsheets or database tables for further analysis;

 - Evaluating transformed data for trends or patterns; and

 - Preparing data for managerial presentations (PowerPoints, charts, graphs, etc.).

 Data Mining Critical for Continuous Improvement

-In addition to being able to develop and evaluate goals and objectives, data mining is also how you assure the continuous improvement of the safety program.
+In addition to being able to develop and evaluate safety goals and objectives, data mining is also how you demonstrate the continuous improvement of the aviation SMS.
 Continuous improvement is the cycle of:

 - Evaluation of program;

 Development and implementation hinge on proper evaluation of safety performance.
 Data mining is almost undoubtedly the single most important determinant in how well you evaluate the aviation SMS' performance.